-WordPress And Social Media Marketing
+WordPress And Social Media

-Using some of the tools listed here and a WordPress site, you will be able to market your business effectively on social media and take advantage of new social business marketing opportunities.
+Using some of the tools listed here and a WordPress site, you will be able to market your business effectively on social media and take advantage of new social marketing opportunities.

-Let’s take a look at some of the reasons why WordPress provides an ideal platform to market your business on social media.
+Let’s take a look at some of the reasons why WordPress makes an ideal platform to market your business on social media.

-WordPress comes with built-in social features, like interactive commenting and discussions.
-A range of WordPress plugins can add additional social features to your site that let you reach a wider audience on social networks like Facebook, Twitter, LinkedIn, YouTube and many others.
+WordPress includes built-in social features, like commenting and discussions.
+A range of WordPress plugins can add additional social features to your site that let you reach a wider audience on social networks like Facebook, Twitter, LinkedIn, Pinterest and many others.

 BuddyPress

-BuddyPress lets you add a suite of social networking components to your website, such as:
+BuddyPress is a free plugin for WordPress that lets you add a suite of social networking components to your website, such as:

-- Profiles
+- Extended Member Profiles

 - Activity Streams